sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 ## Scheduling

-One-to-one meetings are scheduled at the beginning of every quarter.
+Three (3) one-to-one meetingd are scheduled each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.
+Each employee must [get ready for the meeting compiling her ISC](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) with her team leader.
-Optionally junior developers scoring [may be evaluated by a senior team mate](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) and the one-to-one attended with a lead developer.
+Optionally junior developers ISCs [may be compiled with the help of a senior team mate](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) and their one-to-one conducted by a lead developer.

 ## Goal

 The one-to-one meeting is **not** an occasion for control or top-down education.
-It is a meeting of the employee and for the employee, with the following goals:
+It is a meeting **of the employee and for the employee**, with the following goals:

 * Receive honest feedback
 * Provide honest feedback